gunasoc/splunk-ssh-log-analysis/Readme.md

 * Linux SSH Authentication Logs
 * SPL (Search Processing Language)

+## Dataset

+The dataset used in this project is available in the **data** folder of this repository.

+File used:

+data/ssh_log.json

+The dataset contains SSH authentication events including failed logins, successful logins, authentication attempts, and connection metadata used for security investigation.

 ## Log Ingestion

 The SSH authentication logs were uploaded into Splunk for security analysis.